mi3nts/birdSongMints/readme.md

-## Setup for Virtual Environment on Ubuntu
+## Setup on Ubuntu

+Create a virtual environment with the name birdsongs and install the required packages.

   ```
   sudo apt-get install python3-venv